BrendanBondurant/knowledge-base/the-good-thing/ep26/ep26-10-licensing-governance-and-contributions.md

   - BSL
   - MongoDB
   - Amazon
-mentions:
-  - No passengers company value
-  - Expert-led leadership principle
-  - CEO coding but not in critical path
-  - CNCF governance benefits
-  - BSL pretending to be open source
-  - Apache 2.0 licensing preference
 summary: |
   Deep dive into PlanetScale's company values including "no passengers" and expert-led leadership.
 Discussion of open source licensing philosophy, criticizing BSL licenses that claim to be open source, and explaining their relationship with CNCF governance.
 ---